-All critical incidents (including but not limited to fire, burglary, hold-up, death or serious injury to staff or patient) must be reported to the APPEL Ops team or a Practice Educator as soon as possible.
+All critical incidents (including but not limited to fire, burglary, hold-up, death or serious injury to staff or the student - e.g. needle stick injury) must be reported to the APPEL Ops team or a Practice Educator as soon as possible.